HiM2SAM: Enhancing SAM2 with Hierarchical Motion Estimation and Memory Optimization towards Long-term Tracking: Experiments

-We compare state-of-the-art supervised tracking methods and zero-shot trackers.
+\mypara{Overal Results.} We compare state-of-the-art supervised tracking methods and zero-shot trackers.
 Unless otherwise specified, all SAM2-based experiments in this paper refer to the latest SAM2.1 model.
+For our method, CoTracker3~\cite{karaev2024cotracker3} is employed for point propagation.
 To ensure fair comparison, only methods capable of achieving real-time performance are considered.
 Table~\ref{tab:main_results} presents the quantitative results on LaSOT series.
 Our proposed method achieves competitive overall performance among zero-shot methods.
 Despite the absence of training data, HiM2SAM demonstrates significant gains over supervised approaches on LaSOT$_\text{ext}$, showcasing the strong generalization ability.

 Furthermore, our method consistently outperforms baseline approaches across all SAM2 model sizes.
 The gains are especially notable in smaller models, which often struggle with complex tracking due to limited capacity.
 This demonstrates the value of our hierarchical motion estimation and long-short memory mechanism.
 By enhancing frame correspondence and managing memory efficiently, these components improve tracking robustness with minimal computational overhead, making them particularly beneficial for lightweight models.
+Importantly, these improvements are achieved without sacrificing the class-agnostic nature of SAM2, demonstrating that our approach maintains strong robustness and generalization across diverse objects and scenarios.

 As shown in Table~\ref{tab:vot}, we evaluate zero-shot performance on other two long-term tracking benchmarks: VOT-LT2020 and VOT-LT2022 using the large-size models.
 Compared with previous zero-shot methods, HiM2SAM achieves the highest F-score on both datasets, indicating stronger robustness under long-term tracking scenarios.
 These results suggest that our design, which incorporates hierarchical motion estimation and memory management, is effective in handling frequent target disappearances and complex scene variations.